Welcome Discount for Every New Teacher

 For every school and college who take a trip with us, a Maya nut tree will be planted in Peru supporting reforestation and we pledge to offset an additional tonne of CO2 through the Brazilian Amazon deforestation project.
 Learn more here.

-With elegant canal houses, largely traffic free roads & relaxed atmosphere Amsterdam has the air of a large cosmopolitan village rather than a bustling European capital.
+With elegant canal houses, largely traffic free roads and a relaxed atmosphere Amsterdam has the air of a large cosmopolitan village rather than a bustling European capital.
 Around every corner is a picture postcard view, drenched in history and bound to captivate your students.

-In terms of educational interest it ticks all the boxes.
-For art students, a visit to Amsterdam presents an opportunity to visit some world renowned museums and see many paintings by the Dutch masters, Rembrandt, Vermeer and of course Van Gogh.
+In terms of educational interest, it ticks all the boxes.
+For Art & Design students a visit to Amsterdam presents an opportunity to visit some World-Renowned Art Museums and see many paintings by the Dutch masters, Rembrandt, Vermeer and of course Van Gogh.
 Business & Economics students can visit the Stock Exchange which provides an interactive, educational guided tour.
 Amsterdam is rich in history including the Home of Anne Frank where she and her family hid from the Nazi regime and for Science students there is the Nemo Science Centre, the Science Park and Faculty of Science.

 Price Shown includes